CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/background-processing.md

 The job is executed using a specific plugin within the system:

 **Plugin Code**: CompuTec.ProcessForce.Plugin.
-This indicates that the plugin used is part of the ProcessForce suite by CompuTec.
+This indicates that the plugin used is part of the CompuTec ProcessForce suite by CompuTec.

-**Plugin Name**: ProcessForce, which is the product handling manufacturing-related operations in this case.
+**Plugin Name**: CompuTecProcessForce, which is the product handling manufacturing-related operations in this case.

 **Plugin Version**: 3.0.0.351.
 This version information ensures compatibility and may be needed when troubleshooting or updating the system.